Embargo Act of 1807: Repeal

-Wartime legislation
+Subsequent Wartime legislation

 America's declaration of war in mid-June 1812 was followed shortly by the Enemy Trade Act of 1812 on July 6, which employed similar restrictions as previous legislation. it was likewise ineffective and tightened in December 1813 and debated for further tightening in December 1814.
 After existing embargoes expired with the onset of war, the Embargo Act of 1813 was signed into law December 17, 1813.
 Four new restrictions were included: an embargo prohibiting all American ships and goods from leaving port, a complete ban on certain commodities customarily produced in the British Empire, a ban against foreign ships trading in American ports unless 75% of the crew were citizens of the ship's flag, and a ban on ransoming ships.
 The Embargo of 1813 was the nation's last great trade restriction.
 Never again would the US government cut off all trade to achieve a foreign policy objective.
 The Act particularly hurt the Northeast since the British kept a tighter blockade on the South and thus encouraged American opposition to the administration.
 To make his point, the Act was not lifted by Madison until after the defeat of Napoleon, and the point was moot.

 On February 15, 1815, Madison signed the Enemy Trade Act of 1815, which was tighter than any previous trade restriction including the Enforcement Act of 1809 (January 9) and the Embargo of 1813, but it would expire two weeks later when official word of peace from Ghent was received.